- 54% of global respondents indicated that ESG creates more challenges than benefits for the compliance function

 Survey respondents identified several challenges in the due diligence process, which automation, including artificial intelligence (AI), may be able to solve.
 The top three most valuable attributes of automation technology were a centralized platform, finding the most relevant information and improved quality of due diligence.
 While only 36% currently use automation to help with their due diligence, 45% of respondents hope to incorporate it in the next 12-36 months, proving that there is value in using technology to address some of these pain points.
 The results from our survey make one thing clear—the role of the compliance function to safeguard their organizations against risk has never been more vital.

 Kroll commissioned a survey of 200 senior professionals from around the world, to gain their unique perspective on global anti-bribery and corruption program expectations in 2021 and catalogued those survey results to create the 2021 Anti-Bribery and Corruption (ABC) Benchmarking report.
 The research was conducted via an anonymous survey in January 2021.

-Kroll is the world’s premier provider of services and digital products related to governance, risk and transparency.
+Kroll is the world’s premier provider of services and digital products related to valuation, governance, risk and transparency.
 We work with clients across diverse sectors in the areas of valuation, expert services, investigations, cyber security, corporate finance, restructuring, legal and business solutions, data analytics and regulatory compliance.
 Our firm has nearly 5,000 professionals in 30 countries and territories around the world.
 For more information, visit www.kroll.com.